aalfons/robustHD/README.md

 -   `corHuber()`: Robust correlation based on winsorization.

--   `winsorize()`: Data cleaning by winsorization.
+-   `winsorize()`: Winsorization of the data.

--   `robStandardize()`: Data standardization with given functions for computing center and scale.
+-   `robStandardize()`: Robust standardization of the data with given functions for computing center and scale.
 By default, the median and MAD are used.

 ## Installation